Kentucky Route 58: History

 Kentucky Route 58 was part of the initial Commonwealth of Kentucky highway numbering plan developed in the early 1920s as a primary east–west route through far western Kentucky.
-The original route began at Kentucky Route 93 in Eddyville in Lyon County and immediately crossed the Cumberland River via ferry.
-The route exited Lyon County via a ferry over the Tennessee River into Marshall County at Birmingham and continued west to Briensburg where it joined its modern-day eastern terminus.
+The original route began at Kentucky Route 93 in Eddyville, located in Lyon County, and immediately crossed the Cumberland River via ferry.
+The route exited Lyon County via a ferry over the Tennessee River into Marshall County at Birmingham, and continued west to Briensburg via US 68 from just southeast of Briensburg. where it joined its modern-day eastern terminus.
 The route continued via its modern-day route through Benton, Mayfield and Clinton.
 The route exited Kentucky via a ferry over the Lower Mississippi River at Columbus into Missouri.